thespych/simple-c-docker/README.md

 - Tmux
 - Man

-In addition to the image, I have provided 3 files to quickly build the image, depending on your OS.
+In addition to the image, I have provided 3 files to quickly build the image from a terminal if you're not super familiar with Docker.
+Just download/copy whatever file matches your OS and then run it from the directory you want to work in.

 - Run `simple-c-linux.sh` for Linux
 - Run `simple-c-macos.sh` for MacOS